 There are a lot of things new drivers need to know before deciding whether or not to become a truck driver.

-If you do manage to make it through this list and think truck driving is still the job for you I encourage you to read these truck driver newbie tricks and tips before you head out on your own.
+If you do manage to make it through this list and think truck driving is still the job for you I encourage you to take a look at my free job board that has your first truck driver job waiting for you.

 1. Not Being Able To Adjust